 - Note: Some tax advisers have suggested the higher earning spouse or payer award the receiving spouse an individual retirement account or IRA instead of making cash payments.
 That strategy would essentially be a tax deduction since they payer spouse did not pay taxes on the amounts added to the account.

 Essentially, not every payment between spouses under a divorce or separation instrument are alimony or separate maintenance payments.
-Alimony or separate maintenance doesn’t include:
+Alimony or separate maintenance don’t include:

 - Non-cash property settlements, whether in a lump-sum or installments,